Matthewm99/Motion-Tracking-LampV3/Labs/Lab 3 - Sensors/InLab3.md

 ![alt text](Images/coloursensorcode.jpeg)
 Colour Sensor Code - Nothing placed in front of the sensor.
 Accounted for in the RGB and Color Temp values.

 ## Light Dependent Resistor

-- The Light Dependent Resistor shows a change in resistance when the level of illumination changes.
+- The Light Dependent Resistor is an analog sensor that shows a change in resistance when the level of illumination changes.
 - We connected the sensor to the Arduino Uno using wires, following guide image in the Lab PDF.
 See below:

 ![alt text](Images/ldrsetup.png)